endevver/mt-plugin-salesforce-data-sync/readme.md

 # Use

+Salesforce data is automatically synced.
+You don't *need* to do anything!

 ## Monitoring Activity

-Salesforce data is automatically synced with Movable Type and you can monitor that activity to understand what is happening.
+Salesforce data is automatically synced with Movable Type and you can monitor that activity to understand what is happening (assuming automatic sync hasn't been disabled).
 The following process is how content is synced to Movable Type:

 1. A data sync processing task is run every 15 minutes.
 Each definition is processed, looking for any new or updated content since the last task was run.